EntityPlantt/DK-CPP/README.md

 ## How to install
 1. *(Strongly recommended, but optional)* Deactivate your antivirus.
 1. Open `DK-C++.Setup.exe`.
-1. Open it again and again until it opens DK-C++.
+1. If it closes and doesn't open DK-C++, do Step 2 again.
 1. *(Recommended, but optional)* Activate your antivirus.